St. Clair County Commission gets update on 2020 Census

-ASHVILLE – The St. Clair County Commission heard an update concerning the 2020 U.S. Census Tuesday during its regular meeting.
+ASHVILLE – The St. Clair County Commission during its regular meeting Tuesday heard an update on the 2020 U.S. census.

-Coleman said it is important for all of their counts to be accurate.
-They are also attempting to recruit in rural areas of the county.
+Coleman said it is important for all census counts to be accurate.
+Census officials are also attempting to recruit in rural areas of the county.

 “The fear of going into each home is not present,” she said.
 “We need 800 applicants to help us with this census in St. Clair County.
 We currently have 210 who have applied and are currently going through the process of training.
 We have been pushing, so we still need your help to reach out and help attract people for us.”